Who's been charged by Mueller in the Russia probe so far?

 Richard Pinedo

-Richard Pinedo, a California man who sold bank accounts to Russians meddling in the election, pleaded guilty to using stolen identities to set up the bank accounts in February.
+Richard Pinedo, a California man who sold bank accounts to Russians meddling in the election, pleaded guilty in February 2018 to using stolen identities to set up the accounts.
+He was sentenced in October to six months in prison, six months in home confinement and two years of supervised release.

 The U.S. government said Pinedo did not know that he was dealing with Russians when he sold the accounts.
-The plea was announced on the same day that Mueller’s office charged 13 Russians and the indictment was the most direct allegation to date of illegal Russian meddling during the campaign.
+Since his arrest, Pinedo has provided investigators with "significant assistance" in identity theft probes, prosecutors said.

-Pinedo ran the online service Auction Essistance, buying and selling bank account numbers so customers could avoid security measures of digital payment companies, Newsweek reported.
-The Auction Essistance website says it is “currently undergoing scheduled maintenance.”
+During his sentencing, Pinedo told the judge he took "full responsibility" and understood "there needs to be consequences" for his actions.
+Federal sentencing guidelines called for Pinedo to serve between 12 and 18 months behind bars, but prosecutors did not recommend a particular sentence, noting his cooperation with officials.

 13 Russian nationals

-A grand jury indicted 13 Russian nationals and three Russian companies in February for allegedly interfering in the 2016 election.
-In the case, Mueller details a sophisticated plot to wage “information warfare” on the U.S.
+A grand jury indicted 13 Russian nationals and three Russian companies in February 2018 for allegedly interfering in the 2016 election.
+In the case, Mueller detailed a sophisticated plot to wage “information warfare” on the U.S.

-The indictment is the first to be brought against Russian nationals in Mueller's investigation.
+The indictment was the first to be brought against Russian nationals in Mueller's investigation.

 However, the Justice Department said the indictment does not allege that the interference changed the outcome of the election.